ReedClanton/NixOS/users/reedclanton/home/hosts/README.md

 - May *only* import `nix` files:
    - May *not* contain `nix` configuration.
 - *All* import(s) *must* be optional:
-   - If one doesn't exist, ignore it.
+   - If an import doesn't exist, it's ignored.

 ## `<host>/`